-Best typing tutors for kids
+The 6 Best touch typing tutors for kids

-BBC Bitesize Dancemat Typing
+5. BBC Bitesize Dancemat Typing

 There are four levels to play, each divided into three stages, and you start by learning the home row keys, with new letters introduced as you progress.
-At the end of each level there's a typing-speed test and reward.
+At the end of each level, there's a typing-speed test and reward.
 It's engaging, colourful and perfect for kids, but it doesn't offer in-depth learning.